bogadib/chartink_kite_amo_mean_reversion/README.md

 * `pip install -r requirements.txt` (NOTE : There is issue while installing pandas on python 3.6.9 downgrade pandas version to 1.1.5)

+## Important

+* Before running the script, it is very important to generate the `enctoken.txt` file which is used in `config.py` file
+* There are 2 ways to do this
+    1. Copy Paste the enctoken from Zerodha Web Session using Chrome DevTools, check images in useful snapshots
+    2. Another way to do this is to run the `login_and_generate_enctoken.py` script, this must be done once.
+       May have to run again if you invalidate the session.
+       Run this again if you face any issues.
+       This step will invalidate your web session if you have logged in through browser.

 ### Running the Script

 * Before running the actual script `chartink_kite.py` you must create .env file same folder